-- In 2019 elections will be held for the employee and student representatives of the University Council, the Faculty Councils and the Employee Consultative bodies.
+- In 2020 elections will be held for the student representatives of the University Council and the Faculty Councils.

 - Notifications about these elections can be the found on the website in due time.

-- The 2019 University elections (for all employees, students, including fellowship students, and PhD students) will be held from Monday 13 May to Friday 17 May 2019.
+- The 2020 University elections (for all students, including fellowship students, and PhD students) will be held from Monday 11 May to Friday 15 May 2020.

 NB The election notifications will be sent electronically!!

-In the spring of 2019, elections will be held for the student and staff sections of the University Council, the Faculty Councils and the representative advisory bodies of the University of Groningen.
-This year, the Central Electoral Committee, in collaboration with the company WebElect, will facilitate the 2019 elections.
+In the spring of 2020, elections will be held for the student sections of the University Council, the Faculty Councils and the representative advisory bodies of the University of Groningen.
+This year, the Central Electoral Committee, in collaboration with the company WebElect, will facilitate the 2020 elections.